XioResearchInterGalactic/portaudio-java/README.md

 # JPortAudio - audio I/O for Java

+This fork adds ability to set host specific stream parameters.
+Currenlty only added WASAPI.

 JPortAudio is a Java wrapper for the [PortAudio](https://github.com/PortAudio/portaudio) audio library.
 It provides blocking read/write streams.
 JPortAudio can provide high resolution, eg. FLOAT data